 *Acreage for Station 716 was split between Stations 716 and 719

 Each of the 328 months included in the PTM (i.e., March-June in 82 years) was matched to the closest starting distribution based on the average monthly Delta outflow.
 Average monthly Delta outflow for the months modeled by PTM hydro periods were based on CALSIM (Existing scenario).
 Average monthly Delta outflow during the selected 20 mm survey period was calculated from DAYFLOW.
 If the selected survey period spanned two months (usually April–May), the applied outflow was for the month when most of the sampling occurred.
 The correspondence between the modeled Delta outflow and the applied starting distribution outflow from the 20 mm survey was reasonable: the mean difference was 4% (median = 1%), with a range from -221% (modeled Delta outflow of over 290,000 cfs in March 1983 matched with historical outflow of 90,837 cfs during survey 1 of 1995) to +58% (modeled Delta outflow of 4,000 cfs in several months matched with historical outflow of 9,482 cfs during survey 4 of 2008).
 Analysis of the PTM outputs was then done by multiplying the percentage of particles entrained from each release location by the applicable starting distribution percentage summarized in Table E.2-3.
-Results were summarized for 30-day particle tracking periods as the percentage of particles being entrained at the south Delta exports (Clifton Court Forebay, with CVP considered separately for cumulative effects), or NBA.
-The total number of particles released at each location was 4,000.
-Note that a 30-day particle tracking period may result in relatively low fate resolution at low flows (Kimmerer and Nobriga 2008), but the relative differences between scenarios would be expected to be consistent, based on previous model comparisons of 30-day and 60-day fates.

 Table E.2-3.
 Percentage of Particles at PTM Insertion Location Used as Starting Distributions in the Delta Smelt Particle Tracking Analysis - Table E.2-3 a - E.2-3 f